renz45/mandrill_mailer/README.md

 Add `gem 'mailchimp'`
 Add `gem 'mandrill_mailer'` to your Gemfile

-Add this to your `mail.rb` in initializers:
+Add this to your `mail.rb` in initializers.
+You don't need to add the ActionMailer stuff unless your still using ActionMailer emails.
+This just plugs into the Mandrill smtp servers.
+If your doing template based emails through the Mandrill api you really only need the `MandrillMailer.configure` part

 ```
 ActionMailer::Base.smtp_settings = {